ev3dev/lms2012-compat/docker/README.md

     *   If you are using something other than `$HOME/lms2012-armhf`, be sure to use the absolute path.
     *   `-e "TERM=$TERM"` is used so we can get ansi color output later.
+    *   `-e "DESTDIR=/build/dist" is the staging directory where `make install` will install the program.
     *   `-td` and `tail` are a trick to keep the container running. `-t` causes `docker` to use a tty to provide STDIN and `tail` waits for input from STDIN. `-d` causes the container to detach from our terminal so we can